-- Sharp microwave drawer: The built-in microwave drawer lets you tuck the appliance away when it is not in use.
+Sharp microwave drawer: The built-in microwave drawer lets you tuck the appliance away when it is not in use.

-- Commercial microwaves: Sharp provides medium-duty and heavy-duty commercial microwaves with high wattage, up to 1200 watts.
+Commercial microwaves: Sharp provides medium-duty and heavy-duty commercial microwaves with high wattage, up to 1200 watts.

-- Low cost countertop models: Sometimes you just need a microwave without all the frills and special features.
+Low cost countertop models: Sometimes you just need a microwave without all the frills and special features.
 Sharp has a full line of affordable and dependable microwaves.

-- Quick-cook buttons: Sharp microwaves feature "Popcorn," "Defrost," "Potato" and many more pre-sets.
+Quick-cook buttons: Sharp microwaves feature "Popcorn," "Defrost," "Potato" and many more pre-sets.

-- Built-in kits: The kit allows you to install the microwave yourself without having to hire someone else to put it in the kitchen.
+Built-in kits: The kit allows you to install the microwave yourself without having to hire someone else to put it in the kitchen.

-- Best for Singles, couples and commercial kitchens.
+Best for: Singles, couples and commercial kitchens.
 These microwaves come in three basic ranges: smaller ovens, classic ovens and commercial ovens.

-Sharp Microwave Company Profile
+Sharp Microwave Company Information